 Name Age Position

-Roy Zisapel (1) 39 Chief Executive Officer, President and Director
+Roy Zisapel (1) 40 Chief Executive Officer, President and Director

-Meir Moshe 56 Chief Financial Officer
+Meir Moshe 57 Chief Financial Officer

-Efrat Baruh-Noy 33 General Counsel and Secretary
+Gadi Meroz 42 General Counsel and Secretary

-Ilan Kinreich 52 Chief Operating Officer
+Ilan Kinreich 53 Chief Operating Officer

-Amir Peles 38 Chief Technology Officer
+Amir Peles 39 Chief Technology Officer

-Sharon Trachtman 43 VP Global Marketing
+Sharon Trachtman 44 VP Global Marketing

-Yehuda Zisapel (7) 68 Chairman of the Board of Directors
+Yehuda Zisapel (7) 69 Chairman of the Board of Directors

-Colin Green (3)(4)(5) 60 Chairman of the Audit Committee and Director
+Yair Tauman (3)(4)(5) 62 Director

-David Rubner (3)(4)(5)(6) 69 Director
+David Rubner (3)(4)(5) 71 Director

-Hagen Hultzsch (2)(4)(5)(6) 69 Chairman of the Compensation Committee and Director
+Hagen Hultzsch (2)(4)(5) 70 Chairman of the Compensation Committee and Director

-Yael Langer (2) 45 Director
+Yael Langer (2) 46 Director

-Avraham Asheri (4)(5)(7) 72 Director
+Avraham Asheri (4)(7)(8) 73 Chairman of the Audit Committee and Director

-- (1) Term as director expires at the annual meeting of shareholders to be held in 2010. - (2) Term as director expires at the annual meeting of shareholders to be held in 2011. - (3) External Director, as defined in the Israeli Companies Law. - (4) Qualified as an independent director, as determined under the NASDAQ rules. - (5) Serves on the Audit Committee of the Board of Directors. - (6) Serves on the Compensation Committee of the Board of Directors. - (7) Term as director expires at the annual meeting of shareholders to be held in 2012.
+- (1) Term as director expires at the annual meeting of shareholders to be held in 2013. - (2) Term as director expires at the annual meeting of shareholders to be held in 2011. - (3) External Director, as defined in the Israeli Companies Law. - (4) Qualified as an independent director, as determined under the NASDAQ rules. - (5) Serves on the Audit and Compensation Committees of the Board of Directors. - (6) Serves on the Compensation Committee of the Board of Directors. - (7) Term as director expires at the annual meeting of shareholders to be held in 2012. - (8) Serves on the Audit Committee of the Board of Directors.